SilverRainZ/silverrainz.github.io/about/me.rst

 I am passionate about (in no particular order):

-- ceating interesting images (in other words: painting)
+- creating interesting images (in other words: painting)
 - programming (what a typical programmer!)
 - building `structured note taking system`__, which is the website you're visiting now (+2!)
 - building self-hosted services (+3!)